 That's why we're especially drawn to the significance of the Native American wedding vase, which has been used as part of traditional unity ceremonies for centuries.
-Originating among the Southwestern Navajo, Pueblo and Hopi Nations, the tradition has been embraced by Cherokee tribes in the Southeast and Mexico.
-"The wedding vase appears to have developed among the Tewa speaking Pueblos of New Mexico, primarily at Santa Clara Pueblo and became very popular and is now made by many tribes throughout the country," explains Tony Chavarria, Curator of Ethnology at Museum of Indian Arts and Culture in Santa Fe, New Mexico.
+Originating among the Southwestern Navajo, Pueblo, and Hopi Nations, the tradition has been embraced by Cherokee tribes in the Southeast and Mexico.
+"The wedding vase appears to have developed among the Tewa speaking Pueblos of New Mexico, primarily at Santa Clara Pueblo and became very popular and is now made by many tribes throughout the country," explains Tony Chavarria, Curator of Ethnology at the Museum of Indian Arts and Culture/Laboratory of Anthropology in Santa Fe, New Mexico.

 Meet the Expert

-Tony Chavarria is Curator of Ethnology at Museum of Indian Arts and Culture in Santa Fe, New Mexico.
+Tony Chavarria is Curator of Ethnology at the Museum of Indian Arts and Culture/Laboratory of Anthropology in Santa Fe, New Mexico.

 The Meaning of Clay in Native American Ceramics

 Clay has symbolized life for centuries.
-Creation stories in both the Bible and Quran speak of humans being shaped from clay.
-"For Pueblo Indians," says Chavarria, "Pottery and clay are seen as manifestations of the Earth and gifts of the Earth Mother."
+Creation stories in both the Bible and the Quran speak of humans being shaped from clay.
+"For Pueblo Indians," says Chavarria, "pottery and clay are seen as manifestations of the Earth and gifts of the Earth Mother."

 Design of the Wedding Vase